Skip to main content Skip to navigation

 • EconS 581 Resource Economics (doctoral)

 Cook, J. and W. Sugiarto.
-2023.
-“Measuring consumer demand for tires made without 6PPD”.
-Under review.
+“Measuring consumer demand for Salmon Safe tires”.
+Working paper.
 Study registration, data and pre-analysis plan here.
+Revising to resubmit, Marine Resource Economics.

 Fuente, D., R. Mulwa, and J. Cook.
 2023.
 “Out of Sight Out of Mind : Household Perceptions of ‘ Fair ’ Water Prices in Nairobi , Kenya.”
 Water Resources Research 59(e2022WR033374).
 EfD Discussion Paper version.